 Examples of NY City lobbying contacts include letters, e-mail messages, telephone calls, and face-to-face meetings with officials or staff.
 Research and preparation for such meetings are considered NY City lobbying activities.
 Indirect contact, such as imploring students to call their legislators to support greater funding of research is also lobbying activity in New York City.
 Seeking grant funding from the City may also constitute lobbying activity.

 A. University Officers Authorized to Lobby on the University’s Behalf

 The following officers are authorized to act on behalf of the University when conducting lobbying activities with the federal, state, or city government: The President, the Provost, the Executive Vice Presidents, General Counsel, and certain employees in the Offices of Government and Community Affairs whose function is to perform lobbying activities on behalf of the University.

-Other individuals (faculty and administrators) may engage in lobbying activities on behalf of the University only if they are designated in writing to represent the University by the Executive Vice President for Government and Community Affairs or the Medical Center’s Vice President of Government and Community Affairs.
+Other individuals (faculty and administrators) may engage in lobbying activities on behalf of the University only if they are designated in writing to represent the University by the Associate Vice President for Government Affairs or Medical Center’s Vice President of Government and Community Affairs.
 This limitation is to ensure that the University’s positions on federal, state, and city legislation and other lobbying activities are presented in a consistent manner and that the University accurately reports all lobbying activities, as required by law.

 B. Personal Lobbying/Professional Society Lobbying